 Roberto: Oh, it has been a pleasure to talk with you today about my new book.
-We are still in the early days of this giant transformation that can change our planet for the better, and I'm sure what that means is that technology will help us to save this planet for the better.
+We are still in the early days of this giant transformation that can change our world, and I'm sure that digital technology will help us to change this planet for the better.

 Ken: Well, so this has been Roberto Siagri, the founder and recent CEO of Eurotech and author of the book "Servitization for a Sustainable Future Without Limits to Growth."